 If you enjoy taking cruises it’s good to know what will happen if you experience an unexpected illness or injury while onboard.
 Basic Medicare will cover emergency care if the doctor treating you is allowed to practice medical services on a cruise ship and the ship is within six hours of a U.S. port or territory.
 Any Medigap supplemental policy would pick up some or all of the costs Medicare doesn’t cover if you are in this range.
 For longer cruises, a Medigap policy with emergency international coverage—including plans C, D, F, G, M and N—would ensure that you don’t have large out-of-pocket expenses, for the portions that Medicare doesn’t cover.

 For protection on domestic trips any Medigap insurance policy will help cover emergency services and the potential associated inpatient hospitalizations not covered by Original Medicare.
 These policies allow you to see any doctor or provider in the United States—and U.S. territories—that accepts Medicare.
 Medicare supplemental plans also offer full or partial coverage for Part B services, which include any outpatient care you might need while on the road—including procedures and routine care— not just emergencies.

-Choosing the right Medicare Supplement plan for you can help make travel more enjoyable and less stressful.
+Choosing the right insurance plan with Medicare travel benefits for you can help make travel more enjoyable and less stressful.
 Where will your next trip take you?